 Jamel took an active part in the struggle.
 He raised flags, threw stones, closed off streets, set fire to tires, and marked Fatah, PLO and The People’s Front in public places.
 He felt that he was doing his part for the struggle, but it was not sufficient.
 He felt a drive to engage in more meaningful actions.

-During one activity he was shot by 3 live bullets, which left him disabled for 7 months.
+While throwing stones he was shot by 3 live bullets, which left him disabled for 7 months.
 After a difficult recovery, he went back to throwing stones, and this time he was arrested.
 There was terrible violence in the prison against the inmates.
 He was released after 6 days with his corneas torn in both eyes.
 He was taken from prison directly to the hospital near the Russian Compound, where he remained for nearly 2 years.

 During his time in hospital, visitors came who tried convince him to return to the violent struggle.
 It was at this time that Jamil began to develop the understanding that stones do not deliver results.
-Apart from injuries, arrests and surgery he felt that he had not achieved anything.
-Jamel ended his connection with resistance groups.
+Apart from injuries, arrests and surgery he had not achieved anything.
+He ended his connection with resistance groups.